-Fresh Moves: Do a fully body workout at home by keeping to 4 simple push and pull exercises for the upper and lower body.
+Fresh Moves: Do a full body workout at home by choosing 4 simple push and pull exercises for the upper and lower body.

 Mindyfresh is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.